Skidaway Island State Park | Explore Trails, See Wildlife & Kayaking

 State Park on Skidaway Island

 Skidaway Island State Park has so much to offer to families.
-Located near historic Savannah, this park borders Skidaway narrows, a part of Georgia’s Intracoastal Waterway.
+Located near historic Savannah, this park borders Skidaway Narrows, a part of Georgia’s Intracoastal Waterway.
 Trails wind through maritime forest and past salt marsh, leading to a boardwalk and observation tower.
 Visitors can watch for deer, fiddler crabs, raccoons, egrets, and other wildlife.
-Inside the park’s interpretive center, birders will find binoculars, reference books, and a window where they can look for migrating species such as Painted Buntings.
+In the park’s interpretive center, birders will find binoculars, reference books, and a window to look for migrating species such as Painted Buntings.
 Children will especially enjoy seeing the towering, 20-foot giant ground sloth replica and reptile room.

 Playground at State Park

 Skidaway Island State Park: now offers Site-Specific Camping!
 As of January 12, 2018, you can book your reservation for a specific campsite.
-Please remember to pay close attention to which site you are choosing during your reservation booking!
+Please remember to pay close attention to which site you choose during your reservation booking!

 Skidaway Island State Park Welcome Center

 A scenic campground is nestled under live oaks and Spanish moss, and some RV sites have sewer hookups.
 Leashed pets are allowed.
 Groups can enjoy privacy in their own pioneer campgrounds.
-Open-air picnic shelters and an enclosed group shelter are popular spots for parties, reunions and other celebrations.
-For cooling off during summer, Tybee Island’s beaches are less than an hour away.
+Open-air picnic shelters and an enclosed group shelters are popular spots for parties, reunions, and other celebrations.
+Tybee Island’s beaches are less than an hour away for cooling off during summer.

 Trail Skidaway State Park

-The park’s camper cabins offer screened porches, air conditioning, a bathroom with shower, kitchen, master bedroom, and kids’ sleeping loft.
-Guests bring their own linens, towels, dishes, and cooking utensils.
-Outside, visitors will find a picnic table, grill and fire ring.
-Pets are not allowed in camper cabins but are allowed in campsites.
+The park’s camper cabins offer screened porches, air conditioning, a bathroom with shower, a kitchen, a master bedroom, and a kids’ sleeping loft.
+Guests bring their linens, towels, dishes, and cooking utensils.
+Outside, visitors will find a picnic table, grill, and fire ring.
+Pets are not allowed in camper cabins but are permitted in campsites.

 Skidaway River